grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 If you get out some grid paper and sketch out the lines between the player to various walls you'll start to notice some patterns.
 "Ray extensions" on their way to walls that fall on horizontal grid lines all share a common width while "ray extensions" that land on vertical grid lines all share a common height.

-We can calculate these shared "extension widths" and heights then extend them to get the closest wall we intersect on a vertical grid line and the closest wall on we intersect on a horizontal grid line.
+We can calculate these shared "extension widths" and heights then extend them to get the closest wall we intersect on a vertical grid line and the closest wall we intersect on a horizontal grid line.
-After that we can make the "official" distance to the wall the shorter of the two because that's the one it intersected with first.
+After that, we can make the "official" distance to the wall the shorter of the two because that's the one it intersected with first.

 I admit this is a bit confusing so I'll explain what this means in more depth: